 - International calling limitations: While 8×8 does offer wide international calling areas on both plans–14 and 48 countries, respectively–some of these countries exclude mobile numbers, a major downside.
 Companies should verify that their 8×8 plan supports mobile in the countries they call frequently.

-- Pricy plans: Like GoTo, 8×8’s cheapest plan is $24 monthly per user–double the cost of some alternative providers
+- Pricy plans: 8×8’s cheapest plan is $24 monthly per user–double the cost of some alternative providers

 - Setup hassle: Many users have reported that the 8×8 app’s setup process feels unintuitive and lacks the ability to personalize the user dashboard